Quantumplation/CIPs/CIP-1776/README.md

 License: CC-BY-4.0
 ---

-# An On-Chain Decentralized Governance Mechanism for Voltaire
+# The Non-Tyrannical Alternative: A Refutation of IOG's Proposed Decentralized Governance Model
 "It is dangerous to be right in matters on which the established authorities are wrong" -Voltaire

 ## Abstract
-We refute the deeply flawed [CIP-1694](https://github.com/JaredCorduan/CIPs/edit/voltaire-v1/CIP-1694/README.md) proposal for an on-chain governance system
+We refute the deeply flawed [CIP-1694](https://github.com/JaredCorduan/CIPs/edit/voltaire-v1/CIP-1694/README.md) proposed by Input Output Global for an on-chain governance system and propose an alternative, more decentralized system of governance.